alec-deason/ihme-python-course/basic_python_exercises/topics/01_basic_syntax/01_arithmetic/README.md

 Exercise A:

-Calculate the square root of a number.
+Calculate the cosine of a number.

 Exercise B: